 Proto Labs (PRLB)

-Proto Labs keeps us up at night.
-Not only has its sales growth been weak but also its negative returns on capital show it destroyed value.
-StockStory Analyst Team
+Proto Labs faces an uphill battle.
+Its poor sales growth shows demand is soft and its negative returns on capital suggest it destroyed value.― StockStory Analyst Team

 2. Summary